Uh-Oh! Travis Scott Is Not Serious About Kylie Jenner At All, Calls It A Fling And Tyga Is Jealous

 According to People, when the duo arrived at the party, they immediately made their way to a private table together with friends and “enjoyed the DJ.”
 Thinking that the crowded space is too much, the 24-year old rapper got up “and left the table” with Kylie following him out.

 Tyga and Travis also had a history of backbiting in Twitter.
-The latter subtly threw a shade at Tyga after a rap battle with Nick Cannon.
+The latter subtly threw shade at Tyga after a rap battle with Nick Cannon.
 He wrote, “WHY THEY DO TYGA LIKE THIS,” alongside several laughing emojis.
-It appears like things are heating up between the two.
+It appears things are heating up between the two.

 As for anyone thinking of a Tyga-Kylie reunion, a source close to the teen star explained that the couple “tends to take little breaks all the time and then get back together.”
 Tyga and Kylie may still have a chance of getting back together—just give them some space to realize all that.